apache/causeway-site/content/core/integtestsupport.md

 The `isis-core-integtestsupport` module provides the ability to bootstrap Isis within a JUnit testing framework, using any object store.
 This is done using a JUnit rule.

 In addition, the UI can be integration tested by "wrapping" each domain object in a proxy.
 This proxy ensures that the "see it/use it/do it" rules (ie to hide, disable, or validate) are enforced.
-The wrapping is performed using the `WrapperFactory`, part of the [isis-core-wrapper](wrapper.html) module.
+The wrapping is performed using the [WrapperFactory](../reference/services/wrapper-factory.html), part of Isis core.

 To use, update the `pom.xml`: